If you need help to complete the online form, there is a telephone helpline service.

 You can stop some of these types of unsolicited communications through the Telephone Preference Service (TPS) and the Mailing Preference Service (MPS).

-The FPS is designed to help members of the public manage communications from charities based in England, Wales and Northern Ireland (Please note Northern Ireland charities will be added to the system in due course).
-Donors living in Scotland can use the FPS to stop communications from charities registered in England, Wales (and Northern Ireland in due course) that fundraise in Scotland.
+The FPS is designed to help members of the public manage communications from charities based in England, Wales or Northern Ireland.
+Donors living in Scotland can use the FPS to stop communications from charities registered in England, Wales or Northern Ireland that fundraise in Scotland.

 For concerns regarding the fundraising practices of charities registered in Scotland, please contact the Scottish charity fundraising complaints hub, run by SCVO: